Trip Tips: Dunes, ruins and cafes in India's sandy Jaisalmer

-JAISALMER, India India's city of gold derives its nickname from an imposing honey-colored fort overlooking sandstone dwellings hemmed in by the rolling dunes of the Thar desert.
+JAISALMER, India, April 10 India's city of gold derives its nickname from an imposing honey-coloured fort overlooking sandstone dwellings hemmed in by the rolling dunes of the Thar desert.

-"Everything is golden," said our driver as he took us around Jaisalmer in an auto rickshaw, a three-wheeled tuk-tuk, pointing to the sandstone structures that had changed color in the sun.
+"Everything is golden," said our driver as he took us around Jaisalmer in an auto rickshaw, a three-wheeled tuk-tuk, pointing to the sandstone structures that had changed colour in the sun.

 Men in vivid turbans smoke pipes on verandas above lanes that snake between havelis, or private mansions.
 Women in traditional, rainbow-hued dresses sell silver trinkets.